raskyer/razboynik/README.md

+(screen)

 #Razboynik - разбойник
-Razboynik is the FurezLegacy project on Go

-##Main Goal ?
-Razboynik wants to be the best reverse shell based on PHP backdoor
+Razboynik, gain reverse shell with a simple PHP backdoor

+##Current version
+2.0.0

-##FurezLegacy ?
+##How it works ?
-FurezApi Framework was a little PHP website that exploit PHP backdoor.
-It allow you to exploit file upload vulnerability on web server.
-The main goal was pretty simple : Test every possibilities of infected files to upload, and then, if the upload is successful:

-- giving you a user interface to manage datas
+- Upload the infected file on a webserver (thanks to file upload vulnerability)
+- Start Razboynik with the right information
-- allowing you to do what you want on server
+- You have a reverse shell on the server

-Show the folder structure of the website ?
-Show a specific file ?
-Zip content ?
-Download content ?
-Upload or even delete ?
-If the API succeed to be upload on the server.
-You're the new king of this one!
+- Enjoy

 ##Why Razboynik ?
 Where FurezApi Framework and later FurezExploit (C++ brother) were boring and long to setup and install, Razboynik learnt about those mistakes and fix it.